alces-software/clusterware-services/gridscheduler/docs/guides/05-run-jobs.md

 limits, however you can request more resources for your `qrsh` session by specifying them on the command line.
 For example:

- * `-l h_rt=72:0:0`:
+ * `-l h_rt=2:0:0`:

-   How long you will potentially keep the session open for (hh:mm:ss);
-   the session will be terminated when this time is exceeded
+   How long (in hourse, minutes and seconds) you will potentially keep the session open for; the session will be terminated when this time is exceeded.

  * `-l h_vmem=4g`: